mootools/mootools-core/Docs/Element/Element.md

 #### Get a DOM Element by reference:

 	var div = document.getElementById('myElement');
-	div = $(div); //the element with all the [Element][] Methods applied.
+	div = $(div); //the element with all the Element Methods applied.

-You'll use this when you aren't sure if a variable is an actual element or an id, as well as just shorthand for document.getElementById().

 ### Notes:

-- While the [$][] function needs to be called only once on an element in order to get all the [Element][] Methods, you can pass the same element multiple times without ill effects.
+- You'll use this function when you aren't sure if a variable is an actual element or an id, as well as just shorthand for document.getElementById().
+- In Internet Explorer, the [Element][] is extended the first time $ is called on it, and all the [Element][] Methods become available.
-- Browsers with native HTMLElement support, such as Safari, Firefox, or Opera, natively apply all the [Element][] Methods on every dom element, without the need for [$][].
-Explorer on the other hand need [$][] to make a dom element "grab" all the methods.
-Obviously, MooTools detects if an element needs to be forced to have all the methods or not.
+- Browsers with native HTMLElement support, such as Safari, Firefox, and Opera, apply all the [Element][] Methods to every DOM element automatically.
+- MooTools detects if an element needs to be extended or not, so you can call the function on the same element as many times as you want without ill effect.

 Function: $$ {#dollars}
 -----------------------

-[$$]: #dollars

-Selects, and extends DOM elements.
+Selects and extends DOM elements.
 Elements arrays returned with $$ will also accept all the [Element][] methods.
-The return type of element methods run through [$$][] is always an array.

 ### Syntax: